-The beginning of Profiles in History was modest but driven.
-Born into a family of antiques dealers in Rhode Island, Joseph Maddalena learned early on how to turn his passion of collecting historical autographs into a career.
-As a child, while traveling with his parents to various antiques shows, a great idea was born.
-An avid card collector, Maddalena saw that there was a community of collectors around the New England area, but not enough shows to accommodate them.
-At 12 years old, he decided to organize the first baseball card show in Rhode Island.
-With the money he saved from his paper route, young Maddalena rented the American Legion hall in his hometown of Cranston, Rhode Island and staged the first-ever local card show.
-With his parents serving hot dogs and sodas to the attendees, Maddalena’s show proved so successful, that he branched out to comic book conventions as well.
-By the age of 14 he had amassed over one million baseball cards, thousands of autographs and over 100,000 comic books and original pieces of art!
+The origin story of Profiles in History is a modest but ambitious one.
+Company president Joseph Maddalena was born into a family of antique dealers in Rhode Island.
+As a youth, while traveling with his parents to antiques shows, inspiration struck.
+As a young collector of baseball cards, Joseph realized that there was a community of collectors in the New England area, but not enough shows to accommodate them.
+So, at 12-years old he organized the 1st baseball card show in Rhode Island.
+Using money he’d saved from his paper route, young Joe rented the hometown American Legion hall in Cranston and staged the 1st-ever local card show, which proved so successful, Joe branched into comic book shows.
+By the age of 14, he’d amassed over a million baseball cards, thousands of autographs and more than a hundred thousand comic books.